mateusgms/eventsjs/README.md

-# e-commerceJS
+# E-eventsJS
-E-commerce using Javascript
+E-commerce app for courses and events using Javascript. :caffee: